sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [ ] Other styles (such as the scrollbars' and zoombox positions' and tick marks') should also be de-hard-coded, like the zoom box's (see below).

-1. [ ] The cyan zoombox is not very visible.
+1. [x] The cyan zoombox is not very visible.
 Its style should be experimented with, and possibly settable by the user.
-Which means that it should not be hard-coded, but rather be an element of the UI struct.
+Which means that it should not be hard-coded, but rather be an element of the UI struct. => UI now has a zoombox_style member.
+Setting it to bold has no effect, OTOH setting it to reverse video makes it stand out (perhaps too much, in fact).

 1. [x] In many cases, using `round()` may cause an out-of-bounds error.
 Say I need the element at 0.95 times the length of an array.
 If my array has length